BlockoS/up-14/README.md

 [address](https://github.com/nop00/pceas).

 All the data were already processed.
-The programs and scripts used to produced them are located in the pce/tools directory.
+The programs and scripts used to produce them are located in the pce/tools directory.

 The code of this demo is licensed under the BSD Simplified license.